-Previous studies had differentiated between two types of stability: absolute stability refers to the differences from one measurement point to another over time and Relative stability pertains to the extent to which individuals maintain their relative position compared to the average over time.
-Relative stability allows us to find out whether adolescents continue over time in the same position, compared to their reference group (Alder & Scher; Collins & Laursen (2004).
+Stability is differentiated into two types: absolute stability refers to differences from one measurement point to another, and relative stability describe a relative position within a reference group over time (Alder & Scher; Collins & Laursen, 2004).

-The fact that no longitudinal study has been conducted to examine future orientation stability, makes this study particularly important.
-But, on the other hand, this fact will make it difficult for us to postulate hypothesis related to higher education domain of future orientation.
-As for perceived parenting, Overall, studies showed that perceived acceptance and autonomy varies over time (Eagleton, Williams, & Merten, 2016).
-Regarding gender differences, some studies have shown that both parents grant acceptance and autonomy to their sons more than to their daughters (Eagleton, Williams, & Merten, 2016), while others have shown the opposite (Wray-Lake, Crouter, & McHale, 2010) or no great differences (Smetana, Campione-Barr, & Daddis, 2004).
+No longitudinal study has yet examined the stability of future orientation, which makes this study particularly important, but this same fact will limit our ability to us to postulate hypotheses related to future orientation toward higher education.
+However, studies have shown that acceptance and autonomy in perceived parenting vary over time (Eagleton, Williams, & Merten, 2016).
+Some studies have shown that both parents grant more acceptance and autonomy to their sons than to their daughters (Eagleton, Williams, & Merten, 2016), while others have shown the opposite (Wray-Lake, Crouter, & McHale, 2010) or no great difference between treatment of male and female offspring (Smetana, Campione-Barr, & Daddis, 2004).

-In general, self-esteem is moderately stable across time and contexts (Hutteman, Nestler, Wagner, Egloff & Back, 2015; Orth, Erol & Luciano, 2018). regarding gender differences, results are inconsistent.
-Bleidorn, et. al., (2016) and Mageea and Upenieksb, (2019) indicated that boys tend to reported higher self-esteem than girls, while, Aken, & Denissen, (2017) and Wang, et, al., (2018) showed that girls reported higher self-esteem than boys, and Orth, Maes, and Schmitt, (2015) found that there are no differences between girls and boys.
+In general, self-esteem is moderately stable across times and contexts (Hutteman, Nestler, Wagner, Egloff & Back, 2015; Orth, Erol & Luciano, 2018), but inconsistent results have been found for gender differences.
+Bleidorn et al. (2016) and Mageea and Upenieksb (2019) indicated that boys tend to report higher self-esteem than girls, while Aken and Denissen (2017) and Wang et al. (2018) observed that girls reported higher self-esteem than boys, and Orth, Maes, and Schmitt (2015) found no differences between them.

-Drawing on the two types of stability, the aforementioned results, and the reality of Palestinian adolescents in Israel, and their socio-cultural developmental setting, we examined the stability of these variables separately for girls and boys.
-Two hypotheses were postulated pertaining to absolute stability, relative stability, and gender differences with respect to higher education domain of future orientation, perceived mother and father parenting, and self-esteem:
+With reference to the two types of stability, the aforementioned results, and the socio-cultural reality of male and female Palestinian adolescents in Israel, we examined the stability of the above variables.
+Two hypotheses were postulated in relation, regarding to absolute stability, relative stability, and gender differences with respect to future orientation toward higher education, perceived mother and father parenting, and self-esteem:

 Hypothesis 1.
-The first hypothesis is divided into two sub-hypotheses: (a) The higher education domain of future orientation will be stable over time (absolute stability).
-Girls more than boys will score higher levels on the higher education domain of future orientation. (b), adolescents who express higher levels of motivation, cognitive and behavior relative to other adolescents in the sample, will over time maintain higher levels (relative stability).
-Both girls and boys will exhibit same levels on relative stability of higher education domain of future orientation.
+The first hypothesis is divided into two sub-hypotheses. (a) The future orientation to higher education is stable over time (absolute stability).
+Females score higher than males on future orientation toward higher education. (b) Adolescents who express higher levels of motivational, cognitive, and behavioral components of future orientation toward higher education at onset of study maintain higher levels over time with respect to their peers (relative stability).
+Both females and males exhibit the same levels of relative stability in future orientation toward higher education.

 Hypothesis 2.
-The second hypothesis is divided also into two sub-hypotheses: (a) Perceived mother and father parenting, and self-esteem will maintain over time stability, (absolute stability). both girls and boys will exhibit same levels on the perceived mother and father parenting and self-esteem. (b) adolescents who express higher levels in these variables, relative to other adolescents in the sample, should continue to exhibit greater levels over time (relative stability).
-Both girls and boys will exhibit same levels on relative stability of perceived mother and father parenting and self-esteem.
+The second hypothesis is divided two sub-hypotheses. (a) Values for perceived mother and father parenting and self-esteem are maintained over time (absolute stability) in both female and male adolescents. (b) Adolescents who express higher levels for these variables relative to other adolescents in the sample continue to higher greater levels over time with respect to their peers (relative stability).
+Both female and male adolescents exhibit the same levels of relative stability in perceived mother and father parenting and self-esteem.

-In addition, to the two hypothesis we analyzed also the correlations across the three time points and at each time points between future time components and perceived mother and father parenting, and self-esteem.
+In addition to the two hypotheses, we analyzed the correlations across the three time points and at each time point between the components of future orientation, perceived mother and father parenting, and self-esteem.

 Method